Nargis Begum

 Nargis Begum is an Indian lawyer and politician belonging to the All India Trinamool Congress.
-He was the inaugural MLA of Memari Assembly constituency in the West Bengal Legislative Assembly.
+She was the inaugural MLA of Memari Assembly constituency in the West Bengal Legislative Assembly.

 Early life and family

 Begum was born in c.
 1965 to a Bengali Muslim family in Bardhaman district, West Bengal.
 She was educated at the Nischintapur High Madrasah.

 Career

 Begum contested in the 2016 West Bengal Legislative Assembly election where she ran as an All India Trinamool Congress candidate for Memari Assembly constituency, defeating Marxist politician Debashis Ghosh.